joemoose/psiops/docs/stress.md

 !!! example

 	Your stress is currently **5**.
-The APC you're riding in is hit by an RPG, increasing your stress to **6**.
+The APC you’re riding in is hit by an RPG, increasing your stress to **6**.
 You must now make a *stress roll*.
 You roll a 5 and a 3, then add your 1 WILLPOWER, for a total of 9.
 You keep it together — for now.

 ### Panicked Effects